+'''

+1

+The team in the field, Michels owns the means and

+2

+methods.

-1 The team in the field, Michels owns the means and 2 methods.
-They evaluated, you know, the construction 3 that was in front of them, and this is consistent with 4 the open trench method, and they felt that this was 5 going to be successful in that area, and they 6 proceeded.
+They evaluated, you know, the construction

+that was in front of them, and this is consistent with

+3

+the open trench method, and they felt that this was

+4

+5

+going to be successful in that area, and they

+6

+proceeded.

+We knew that they had talked about this for a

+7

+while, but it wasn't anything that was elevated or

+8

+9

+escalated or thought that this was a material change

+10

-7 We knew that they had talked about this for a 8 while, but it wasn't anything that was elevated or 9 escalated or thought that this was a material change 10 from what they've been doing.
-So, as far as a 11 escalation up to, for formal approval, that did not 12 happen.
+from what they've been doing.
+So, as far as a

-13 HEARING OFFICER TOUSLEY: But Mr. Rendall 14 indicated that he was aware that there was a, a concern 15 about, you know, the wet conditions in the swamp and 16 that, you know, he didn't, he, he never said that you 17 asked him for permission and he approved it.
-He said 18 he trusted his team to do the right thing.
-19 MR. ST. HILAIRE: Yes.
-20 HEARING OFFICER TOUSLEY: But he was briefed
+escalation up to, for formal approval, that did not

+11

+12

+happen.

+13

+HEARING OFFICER TOUSLEY: But Mr. Rendall

+14

+indicated that he was aware that there was a, a concern

+15

+about, you know, the wet conditions in the swamp and

+16

+that, you know, he didn't, he, he never said that you

+17

+asked him for permission and he approved it.
+He said

+18

+he trusted his team to do the right thing.

+19

+MR. ST. HILAIRE: Yes.

+20

+HEARING OFFICER TOUSLEY:

+But he was briefed

+21

-21 on the use of this methodology?
+on the use of this methodology?

+22

-22 MR. ST. HILAIRE: I think that he was told 23 after the fact.
-Again, the, the use of it was 24 consistent with open trenching.
+MR. ST. HILAIRE: I think that he was told

+after the fact.
+Again, the, the use of it was

+23

+'''

 The team proceeded.
-I 25 was notified of the conditions that they were